himansh3333/To-Do--List/README.md

 ---

 ## 📖 About the Project
-The **To-Do List Web Application** is a productivity tool designed to help users manage their daily activities efficiently.
+The **To-Do List** is a productivity tool designed to help users manage their daily activities efficiently.
 It allows users to:
 - Add tasks
 - Edit tasks